sensu/sensu-docs-legacy/source/docs/0.22/the-five-minute-install.md

 environments](installation-strategies), you might not actually care about any of that until you can get Sensu up and running in a development environment for testing purposes.
-This installation guide is intended to help you to **install Sensu in five minutes or less, or we'll give you your money back, guaranteed**.
+This installation guide is intended to help you to **install Sensu Core in five minutes or less, <abbr title='all $0 of it you paid for that "free as in beer open source software :)"'>or we'll give you your money back</abbr>, guaranteed**.

 After completing the steps in this guide, you will have a fully functional Sensu Core installation in a [standalone][standalone] configuration.